-You’ve seen all the usual meat suspects on the dog food aisle: chicken, beef, turkey, and maybe even bison.
+You’ve seen the most common meats on dog food packages: chicken, beef, turkey, and maybe even bison.
 But have you ever considered feeding your dog lamb?

-Lamb is an excellent protein source, yet it’s often overlooked by consumers and manufacturers alike.
-It’s easier to tolerate than many other protein sources as well, making it an excellent choice for pups with food allergies.
+Lamb is an excellent protein source, yet consumers and manufacturers often overlook it.
+It’s also easier to tolerate than many other protein sources, making it an excellent choice for pups with food allergies.

-In the reviews below, we showcase our favorite recipes, so you can be certain to give your dog something that’s both good and good for them.
+In the reviews below, we’ll discuss our favorite recipes so you can be sure to give your dog a nutritional meal.

 1. Ollie Fresh Dog Food Lamb Recipe — Best Overall